Brazilian slaughterhouses are under increasing pressure to address their environmental footprints.

 Only one of the top ten importers contacted for the study provided any emissions estimates for their beef and the carbon intensity figures received were four times higher than those used by Earthsight.

-Sam Lawson, director at Earthsight, said: “The extent of deforestation and carbon emissions risk in Europe’s Brazilian beef supply chains is frightening.
+Earthsight director Sam Lawson said: “The extent of deforestation and carbon emissions risk in Europe’s Brazilian beef supply chains is frightening.
 Authorities in both the EU and UK have committed to taking firm action to address the impact of their consumption.

 Notes to editors: